Hephthalites: Origins and characteristics

 Murals from Dilberjin Tepe, thought to represent early Hephthalites.
 The ruler wears a radiate crown which is comparable to the crown of the king on the "Yabghu of the Hephthalites" seal.

-There are several theories regarding the origins of the Hephthalites, with the Iranian and Altaic theories being the main ones.
+There are several theories regarding the origins of the Hephthalites, with the Iranic and Altaic theories being the main ones.
 The most prominent theory at present seems to be that the Hephthalites were of Turkic origin, and later adopted the Bactrian language.

 According to most specialists, the Hephthalites adopted Bactrian as their official language, just as the Kushans had done, following their settlement in Bactria/Tokharistan.
 Bactrian was an Eastern Iranian language which was written in the Greek alphabet, a legacy of the Greco-Bactrian kingdom in the 3rd–2nd century BCE.
 Bactrian, beyond being an official language, was also the language of the local populations ruled by the Hephthalites.

 The Hephthalites inscribed their coins in Bactrian.
 The titles they held were Bactrian, such as (khoadēo) or šao, and of probable Chinese origin, such as yabghu.
 The names of Hephthalite rulers given in Ferdowsi's Shahnameh are Iranian, and gem inscriptions and other evidence shows that the official language of the Hephthalite elite was East Iranian.
 In 1959, Kazuo Enoki proposed that the Hephthalites were probably (East) Iranians who originated in Bactria/Tokharistan, based on the fact that ancient sources generally located them in the area between Sogdia and the Hindu-Kush, and the Hephthalites had some Iranian characteristics.
 Richard Nelson Frye cautiously accepted Enoki's hypothesis, while at the same time stressing that the Hephthalites "were probably a mixed horde".
 Frye writes:

 Just as later nomadic empires were confederations of many peoples, we may tentatively propose that the ruling groups of these invaders were, or at least included, Turkic-speaking tribesmen from the east and north, although most probably the bulk of the people in the confederation of Chionites and then Hephhtalites spoke an Iranian language.
 In this case, as normal, the nomads adopted the written language, institutions, and culture of the settled folks.